You might be tempted

 These are oversimplifications of many variations on the same basic question.

 People want to hack into other people’s accounts, or even their own, for a variety of reasons.
 Some sound perfectly legitimate.
 Others, not so much.
 And others are just blatant attempts at theft, harassment, or revenge.

 What’s really scary is that I get these requests every day.

 Become a Patron of Ask Leo! and go ad-free!

 Hacking into an account is wrong, and is never the answer.
-Secure your own account to keep from losing it, and add recovery information to get back in if you do.
+To retain access to your own accounts, secure them to keep from losing them, and add recovery information to get back in if you do.
 Keep the recovery information up to date.
 Back up the information in your account so as to never lose anything, and consider a paid account with real support for when problems arise.

 No. Just … no